 Thanks to our episode sponsor

-Jenny: Welcome to today's episode of Myeloma Crowd Radio, a show that connects patients with myeloma researchers.
-I'm your host, Jenny Ahlstrom.
-We'd like to thank our episode sponsor, Takeda Oncology, for their support of Myeloma Crowd Radio and for this program.
+Jenny: Welcome to today’s episode of Myeloma Crowd Radio, a show that connects patients with myeloma researchers.
+I’m your host, Jenny Ahlstrom, and we’d like to thank our episode sponsor, Bristol Myers Squibb, for their support of Myeloma Crowd Radio and for this particular program.